Skip to main content

 Georgia's Own is a credit union offering 16 accounts that interact with estate planning in different ways.
 As a membership-based credit union, Georgia's Own membership open through five qualifying paths: (1) residence or employment in eligible metro Atlanta counties, (2) residence or employment in eligible Southeast Georgia counties, (3) residence or employment in eligible Southwest Georgia, Augusta, or Savannah counties, (4) current or retired employees of over 900 Select Employer Groups including AT&T and Charter Global, and (5) faculty, staff, retirees, alumni, or students of Georgia State University.
 Family members related by blood, adoption, or marriage to an existing member are also eligible. $5 minimum savings deposit required to establish membership.
 Corporate office: 100 Peachtree St. NW, Suite 2800, Atlanta, GA 30303.
 30+ branch locations throughout Georgia with access to 5,000+ shared branches and 30,000+ surcharge-free ATMs.
 Understanding how each account transfers at death—and which ones a trust can hold—helps families avoid probate delays and unintended outcomes.

-Beneficiary designations at Georgia's Own can be managed in branch and by mail, typically taking 15-30 minutes.
+Georgia's Own lets account holders update beneficiary designations in branch and by mail, typically taking 15-30 minutes.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 Preparing your estate